hashicorp/terraform/CONTRIBUTING.md

 }
 ```

-When executing the test, the the following steps are taken for each `TestStep`:
+When executing the test, the following steps are taken for each `TestStep`:

 1. The Terraform configuration required for the test is applied.
 This is
    responsible for configuring the resource under test, and any dependencies it